tracytle651/tracytle-portfolio/seatbelt-enforcement-impact-analysis/README.md

 ## Data Description

-The dataset includes 765 observations over 15 years, with the following variables used in the analysis:
+The dataset includes 765 observations over 15 years.
+Below are some notable variables used in the analysis:

 - `fatalities`: Number of fatalities per million vehicle miles traveled (numeric)
 - `seatbelt`: Seat belt usage rate (numeric)